 Whether you are replacing a dripping shower head, upgrading to a rain head, or adding a handheld unit to an existing arm, the installation needs to be leak-free from the first use.
-Jacob and his crew have been handling shower head replacement throughout Montgomery County for over 10 years.
+Our crew have been handling shower head replacement throughout Montgomery County for over 10 years.
 Property Renovators Handyman Services handles shower head installation throughout Montgomery County, MD.
-Licensed handyman
+Licensed handyman MHIC #112963.

-Jacob shuts off the water, removes the old head without torquing the arm in the wall, applies fresh thread tape, and installs your new fixture correctly.
+We shut off the water, remove the old head without torquing the arm in the wall, apply fresh thread tape, and install your new fixture correctly.
 Based in Gaithersburg, Property Renovators Handyman Services is the local choice for homeowners who want the job done right.

 Removal of existing shower head and cleaning of the arm threads